protofire/platzi-web3-libs/README.md

   - [Author](#author)

 ## Demo
 The app consist only of a frontend.
-It work in Görli and with MetaMask.
+It work in Göerli and with MetaMask.

 The contract is already deployed at `0xacfc7725527ba2ee4311574f65e5d76f9f9585e9`.
 You can see it [here](https://goerli.etherscan.io/address/0xacfc7725527ba2ee4311574f65e5d76f9f9585e9#code).